Illustration &

 Hand-bound book with screen-printed illustrations of Bermudian architecture.

-Each print was based on a photograph that I had taken while in Bermuda.
-The images were printed with custom mixed Speedball ink on Stonehenge paper, using three silkscreen frames and sixteen total stencils.
+The images were screenprinted with Speedball ink on Stonehenge paper, using three silkscreen frames and sixteen total stencils.
 The Bermuda long-tail on the cover was hand-painted.

 A Study in Patience

 I took a photo while on vacation in Bermuda and immediately, I knew I wanted to recreate it as a painting.
 I began with sketches on paper before translating to paint and canvas.
-All of the intricate line work was freehanded… Hence, A Study in Patience.
+All of the intricate line work was freehanded.

 Assorted Works